youhongshen/mail-analytics/design.md

 ## Design decision - analytics

-Spark is a fast (compared to Hadoop MapReduce) processing engine for clustered computing, allowing the solution to be scaled to a larger dataset.
+Spark is a fast processing engine for clustered computing, allowing the solution to be scaled to a larger dataset.
 And since our intermediate data is structured with a schema, SparkSQL is chosen to take advantage of the SQL like querying power it offers.
 SparkSQL also offers user defined functions which came in handy in the more complicated query for finding the response time.